Robert

 a la The Beatles

-and a forest-green top that slid off one shoulder,
+and a forest-green top that slid

 a la Jennifer Beals in Flashdance,